-Completion of subspecialty fellowship in Hematology or Hematology/Oncology
+Subspecialty training in Hematology or Hematology/Oncology

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.